Customer Experience Guide: How to Put your Customers First?

 Seamless Customer Experience Rule no. 3: Design Customer Journey Map

 When building a customer experience strategy, marketers tend to get lost in the details and miss the bigger picture.
-Customer experience has its technical aspects of touchpoints, tools and softwares.
+Customer experience has its technical aspects of touchpoints, tools, and softwares.
 But, it is more important to get the upper hand on the entire customer experience, rather than bits of information and numbers.
 Designing a customer journey map is one way to do it.

 Another way to understand the customer journey mapping is through buyer personas that you’ve created in step number one.
-But, unlike buyers personas where you have created a set of interests, hobbies and details in relation to your users, customer journey mapping is focused more on tasks and questions users have while traveling your brand path.
-Over time, customer journey map will be expressing the overall experience of a customer, rather than a snapshot.
+But, unlike buyers personas where you have created a set of interests, hobbies, and details in relation to your users, customer journey mapping is focused more on tasks and questions users have while traveling your brand path.
+Over time, a customer journey map will be expressing the overall experience of a customer, rather than a snapshot.
 A buyer persona is focused more on the person, while a customer journey map is focused on their overall experience.

 Creating customer journey takes more effort and time.
 That is why people often produce fewer of them, for each of the primary audiences.

 Learn how to create a customer journey map with the help of our guide.

 Seamless Customer Experience Rule no. 4: What is the Experience you Want to Deliver?